Rwanda finance minister says aid cuts may dent economic growth

 “If all the $240 million was withheld ... we might revise that projection down from 7.6 percent to 6 percent growth,” Finance Minister John Rwangombwa told a conference in Kigali.

-Major donors have withheld aid to the east African country over allegations it is supporting rebels in neighbouring eastern Democratic Republic of Congo.
+Major donors have withheld aid to the east African country over allegations it is supporting rebels in neighboring eastern Democratic Republic of Congo.

+Reporting by Jenny Clover in Kigali; Writing by Richard Lough; Editing by Louise Ireland